 ABOUT US

-The CARE Project is here for you—whether you have a disability, support someone who does, or work as a service provider.
+The CARE Project is here for you, whether you are a person with disability, support someone with disability, or work as a service provider.
 Everyone is welcome, including those not eligible for the NDIS.
 Our programs are tailored to meet the needs of culturally diverse communities, with a focus on First Nations peoples.

 Our goal is to help you: